K-Mistele/ccdc-scoreserver/README.md

 ## Running with Go
 Note: requires a newish version of go that supports go modules.
 I used 1.15.
+This also requires having mongo installed locally, 0/10 don't recommend.
+Use `docker-compose` (below) Also - in `lib/database/database.go`, change the connection string so it's localhost instead of the container name.

+Wouldn't really recommend doing this since it can be a pain - just run it from `docker-compose`.
+Seriously.

 ```bash
 go get